System Design Space

 Focus: Storage centralization

-Outcome: Migration from env/repos to managed secret store with baseline policy controls.
+Outcome: Migration from env files and repositories into a managed secret store with baseline access policies.

 3